nicbeuc/website/src/projects/rchiara.md

 <Video name="rchiara-video-filter" caption="Shoppers can filter by price, metal, gemstone and more"/>

 A key highlight of our redesign was the transformation of the product detail page, where we aimed to enhance the way shoppers interact with and appreciate the jewelry.
-The client desired the capability to include high-resolution videos to showcase their jewelry, along with the option to zoom in on images.
-Our solution was a comprehensive media gallery that allowed shoppers to explore each piece in stunning detail.
+The client wanted to include high-resolution videos to showcase their jewelry on the product pages, along with the option to zoom in on images.
+Our solution was a comprehensive media gallery that allowed shoppers to explore each piece in extra-fine detail.

 <Video name="rchiara-video-pdp" caption="An enhanced shopping experience on the main product page"/>